About

 Cutoff is 7pm on Thursday, March 13.

 We plan on running an Open Division (all Div 1 & Div 2 problems) for non-official contestants, registration is not required.
-You can simply join the Open Division from the contest URL.
+You can simply join the Open Division from the contest URL (the contest will be listed here on the contest date)..

 Email zacharyf@ualberta.ca if you have further questions.